Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Numerical simulations

-In fact, under this scenario, in the case of definition~\eqref{def:K:dirac} (cf. Fig.~\ref{fig:stripes-dd}A), cells have a tendency to enter the phenotypic state $y=0$ (which corresponds to a stiffer cytoskeleton) both on laminin and fibronectin, and thus their movement is overall driven by the extension of short lamellae.
-As a result, in this case collective cell migration is much slower than in the case of definition~\eqref{def:K:VM} (cf. Fig.~\ref{fig:stripes-vm}A), where, due to phenotypic variability, cells may also enter phenotypic states $y>0$ (which correspond to a more flexible cytoskeleton), and thus their movement may also be driven by longer surface projections.
-These enable cells on the fibronectin stripe to reach more easily the laminin stripes, where they move, on average, at a higher speed, which leads to the emergence of faster collective migration.
-This is slightly less apparent in the scenario where $\bar{y}^F_K$ and $\bar{y}^L_K$ are defined via~\eqref{eq:caseAB} and~\eqref{eq:caseB}, since, whilst cells on fibronectin still have a tendency to enter the phenotypic state $y=0$, cells on laminin preferentially enter the phenotypic state $y=1$.
+The numerical solutions displayed in Figure~\ref{fig:stripes-dd} and Figure~\ref{fig:stripes-vm} also indicate that migration of the cell population is slightly faster, both on fibronectin and on laminin, when the phenotypic variance in non-zero (cf. Figure~\ref{fig:stripes-vm}) than when there is zero phenotypic variance (cf. Figure~\ref{fig:stripes-dd}), as it is especially evident in the case of small sensing radius on fibronectin and laminin (cf. Figure~\ref{fig:stripes-dd}A and Figure~\ref{fig:stripes-vm}A).
+This can be explained by noting that in this case cells will have a tendency to enter the phenotypic state $y=0$ (which corresponds to a stiff cytoskeleton and the smallest sensing radius, $R_{\rm min}$) both on laminin and on fibronectin.
+Hence, phenotypic variance will be the sole catalyst for the appearance of cells in phenotypic states $y>0$ (which correspond to a more flexible cytoskeleton and a larger sensing radius).
+Cells on the fibronectin stripe which are in such phenotypic states will then reach more easily the laminin stripes, where they will move, on average, at a higher speed, thus promoting the emergence of faster migration of the cell population.
+This is slightly less apparent in the case of small sensing radius on fibronectin and large sensing radius on laminin.
+In fact, in this case, if the phenotypic variance is non-zero then the sensing radii of the cells will be more uniformly distributed between $R_{min}$ and $R_{max}$ than when there is zero phenotypic variance.